Bell-Charles/route-visualization/README.md

 1. Create vrf route object

    - parse_vrf_routes.py :
-     Converts the "show vrf route all" output from IOS-XR router that is stored in a text file into a list of json objects in the format of vrf-route-schema.json.
+     python scripts that converts the "show vrf route all" output from IOS-XR router that is stored in a text file into a list of json objects in the format of vrf-route-schema.json.
 The called with:
      python3 ./parse_vrf_routes.py -c input-file.json -s vrf-route-schema.json
   The input parameters are: